boecker-lab/docs.sirius.github.io/docs/_pages/cli.md

 ---

-The SIRIUS commandline tool can be called via the "binary/startscript" by simply running the command in your commandline:
+The SIRIUS commandline tool can be called via the "binary/startscript" by simply running the command in the commandline:
 ```shell
 sirius --help
 ```